nizaevka/pycnfg/docs/source/index.rst

 Welcome to Pycnfg's documentation!
 ===================================

-**Pycnfg** is a tool for Python-based configurations
+**Pycnfg** is a tool for Python-based configurations.
-- examples
-- image
-- logo
+- Pure Python.
-- README
+- Flexible.
-- поставь гугл хром и переведи страницу.
-- intersphinx :py:mod: , всякие там нампи массивы чтоб ссылки работали
-- разделитель в дефолтном логгере нужен, может сразу мо крутой подрубить

 For more details, please refer to
 `Concepts <Concepts.html>`_.